exensio/exensio-webdav-links/README.md

 MS Office WebDAV Links jQuery plug-in by exensio http://www.exensio.de

-This plug-in could be used to generate Hyper-Links to WebDAV resources.
+This plug-in could be used to:
+ - detect the availability of MS-Office installation on client machine (where the web browser is installed)
+ - generate Browser-Links to open MS-Office resources on WebDAV Server
  - If a MS-Office installation is available on the client machine, the referenced resources will be opened with MS Office
- - All links will be hidden if no Office installation is available
+ - All links will be hidden if no Office is installed

 ##Tested with: